Redhwan-A/ORB_SLAM3-in-real-time-Ubuntu20.04-/README.md

-Move and rotate the came, it should be seen like this:
+Move and rotate the cam, it should be seen like this:

 <table>